| |

 with the ability to instantaneously obtain accurate directions to

-call, including transfers to out of the area hospitals, or mutual
+any address during an emergency call, including transfers to out of the area hospitals, or mutual

 aid to other towns.
 The units will increase the department’s